[Return to Top of Page]

 By joining the HKPPC's activities, hospital patients discover a channel to display their artworks and to be admired.
 This helps to restore their confidence and self-esteem.

-HKPPC at Hong Kong International School
+At Hong Kong International School

 2007, May Cheong-Sahgal at work with HKIS student